-I have read various rants online about how Pinterest kills creativity (for example, this one).
+I have read various rants online about how Pinterest kills creativity.

 The general huff is that Pinterest kills creativity because people go there looking for finished projects to copy, rather than coming up with their own.
 That’s like saying a writer who reads books won’t be able to write one of her own.
 Like any other resource, you have to use it effectively.